dnanexus/dxCompiler/dxcint/README.md

 ## Installing
 1. Clone this repo
 2. `cd dxcint`
-3. `potry install` (recommended, because will be installed from `poetry.lock` with pinned dependency versions).
+3. `poetry install` (recommended, because will be installed from `poetry.lock` with pinned dependency versions).
 Or `pip install .`

 ## CLI methods